 Photos related to the work of the Saeima can be downloaded at Flickr.
 A gallery containing videos related to the work of the Saeima can be found at YouTube and Vimeo.
 When using a photo or video, please give credit to the Saeima.

-The use of audiovisual material for any other purposes should be coordinated with the Public Relations Department of the Saeima by sending an e-mail to firstname.lastname@example.org.
+The use of the Content for any other purposes must be coordinated with the Saeima via e-mail firstname.lastname@example.org.